padrinoDB/ipmr/index.md

 article on this page.
 General IPM (ones with multiple continuous and/or discrete states) tutorials are also available there under the General IPMs article.
-Help with age × size models, density dependent models, and the hierarchical notation syntax are also available there.
+Help with age × size models, density dependent models, and the suffix syntax are also available there.
 That’s all for now, happy modeling!